mattleib/o365api-as-apponly-webapp/README.md

 4. Click the Applications tab.
 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListService", select "Web Application and/or Web API", and click next.
+7. Enter a friendly name for the application, for example "O365AppOnlySample", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
+8. For the sign-on URL, enter the base URL for the sample, e.g. `https://localhost:44321/Home`.
+     ***Note***: The sign-on URL must end with "Home" as the application code expects this.
+	 ***Note***: As host component make sure that is the correct port for your IIS Express SSL that you later use for running/debugging the sample.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+9. For the App ID URI, enter `https://<your_tenant_name>/O365AppOnlySample`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click OK to complete the registration.
 10. While still in the Azure portal, click the Configure tab of your application.
 11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+12. Configure following application permissions for the web app:
+    a) Select 'Add Application' and add 'Office 365 Exchange Online'
+	b) From the 'Application Permission' drop-down for 'Office 365 Exchange Online' check: "Read users' mail"
+	c) From the 'Application Permission' drop-down for 'Office 365 Exchange Online' check: "Read users' calendar"
+	d) From the 'Application Permission' drop-down for 'Office 365 Exchange Online' check: "Read users' contacts"
-12. Create a new key for the application.
-Save the configuration so you can view the key value.
-Save this aside for when you configure the project in Visual Studio.
+13. Save the configuration so you can view the key value.
+14. Configure the X.509 public certificate as explained in the companion blog: XXX

 ### Step 3  Configure the sample

 1. Open the solution in Visual Studio 2013.
 2. Open the `web.config` file.
-3. Find the app key `RedirectUriLocalHost` and replace the value with XXX.
+3. Find the app key `RedirectUriLocalHost` and replace the value with the value in Step 2.
-4. Find the app key `RedirectUri` and replace the value with XXX.
-5. Find the app key `ClientId` and replace the value with XXX
+4. Find the app key `ClientId` and replace the value with client ID of Step 2.
-6. Find the app key `ClientCertificatePfx` and replace the value with XXX
+5. Find the app key `ClientCertificatePfx` and replace the value with the location where your X.509 certificate with the private key is located
-7. Find the app key `ClientCertificatePfxPassword` and replace the value with XXX
+6. Find the app key `ClientCertificatePfxPassword` and replace the value with the password of your x.509 certificate with the private key
+7. Configure the project to require SSL and make sure the Start URL is set to SSL by:
+    a) Project Properties box: SSL Enabled, set to true
+	b) Project Properties box: SSL URL: Make sure it matches the sign-on URL host component as specified in Step 2
+	c) Project Settings Editor: Set the Start URL to the value as specified in previous step

 ### Step 4  Run the sample